 Another unique feature of the T1-X is the ‘push/pull exercise handles.’
 Instead of a barbell, standard on most Smith machines, there is one of these ‘push/pull’ handles per side of the device.

-The benefit is, where the depth of the eccentric (down) phase when the bar touches the back of your neck in shoulder press or chest in a bench press, the push/pull handles allow you to descend beyond this point to achieve full lengthening of the target muscles.
+The benefit is, where the depth of the eccentric (down) phase when the bar touches the back of your neck in a shoulder press or chest in a bench press, the push/pull handles allow you to descend beyond this point to achieve full lengthening of the target muscles.

 TYTAX T1-X has solved this problem by eliminating the levers usually needed for leg press and incorporating the bench’s slide feature.
 Thus, your feet remain stationary as you push against Diamond-steel footplates (‘Diamond’ describes the high-grip surface pattern), and the bench slides in and out.

 Furthermore, the footplates are adjustable between high and low positions.
-The elevated position will hit more the hamstrings and glutes (back of thigh and butt) while the more moderate position will place more load on the quadriceps (front of the leg).
+The elevated position will hit more the hamstrings and glutes (back of thigh and butt), while the more moderate position will place more load on the quadriceps (front of the leg).
 The lower area is also safer if pregnant or has lower back problems.

 T1-X Vertical leg press